 The Visibility Paradox That's Destroying Cannabis Retail

 The cannabis visibility paradox is happening right now.
 Dispensaries are crushing SEO.
 Local rankings are strong.
-Google My Business optimization is working.
-But walk into ChatGPT, Claude, or Gemini and ask "Where can I buy cannabis near me?" , and most of those same dispensaries don't exist in the AI's world.
+Google Business Profile optimization is working.
+But ask ChatGPT, Claude, or Gemini for cannabis retail recommendations, and many of those same dispensaries do not appear in the AI answer set.

 This is the new visibility crisis.
 It's not about ranking anymore.
 It's about which platforms count you as real.